 Giving time to your significant other is absolutely a must in a relationship.
 Don’t brush your partner to the sidelines of your life, and don’t let them do it to you either.
-Make the time and effort to maintain and improve your relationship.
+You might need to compromise with your schedule, but it’s important to make the time and effort to maintain and improve your relationship.
 When you both follow rituals and traditions that enhance your sense of connection, you show each other that your relationship is your real priority.

 A healthy relationship relies on consideration – you both need to consider each other’s feelings, interests, and relationship expectations.
 You must value your relationship over your “rules.”
 It’s easy to view these rules as the basis of your relationship, but they were actually created to make you and your partner happy.
 If they don’t serve that purpose and you both are unhappy, there is no point in sticking to them.
 If you both value your rules over each other, the relationship suffers.

 6. Not Questioning The Nature Of Your Relationship

 If you want to manage expectations in a relationship, one of the worst things you can do is question your significant other’s intent.
 When you question your partner and the very nature of your relationship, it destroys trust, which can take a toll on even the best of partnerships.
 Just because you are having problems currently doesn’t mean the relationship is doomed.

 One of the basic expectations in a relationship is that there will be mutual dialogue and give and take.
 Threatening your partner with ultimatums doesn’t help – it only shuts down communication between the two of you.
 If you’re really at a point that you are threatening to end the partnership, it may be time to take a break from each other and rethink the conversation.